Skip to main content

 Summary

-A practical guide to outsourced general counsel for Australian SMEs, covering how it works, cost comparisons with in-house lawyers, what size business benefits, and the regulatory requirements under the Legal Profession Act 2007 (Qld).
+A practical guide to outsourced general counsel for Australian SMEs: how the model works, what it costs compared with hiring in-house and the regulatory requirements under the Legal Profession Act 2007 (Qld).

 Key Takeaways

-• The sweet spot is businesses with $2M–$50M revenue and 10–200 employees: too complex for ad-hoc law firm engagements, but not large enough to justify a full-time in-house hire.
+• The model suits businesses with $2M–$50M revenue and 10–200 employees: too busy and too complex to rely on ad hoc law firm engagements, but not yet large enough to justify a full-time in-house hire.

 • The alternative legal services market was valued at US$8.7 billion in 2021 and is projected to reach US$23.4 billion by 2031 (Allied Market Research).
 In Australia, firms like Keypoint Law, Hive Legal and LOD reflect this shift.